An analysis of cyber threats in various sectors, the true costs of cyber crime, and ways in which companies can mitigate this fast-evolving risk.

 Over the past few decades the internet has provided a remarkable platform for business growth and innovation.
-However, digital systems are susceptible to cyber threats, and businesses today are confronted by a bewildering variety of cyber attacks.
-KPMG in the UK joins insurance market Lloyd's of London and international law firm DAC Beachcroft in a new report to provide a cross-sector assessment of the cyber threats facing companies today.
+However, digital systems are susceptible to cyber threats, and businesses today are confronted by a bewildering variety of cyber-attacks.
+KPMG in the UK joins insurance market Lloyd's of London and international law firm DAC Beachcroft in a new report (PDF 5.47 MB) to provide a cross-sector assessment of the cyber threats facing companies today.

-The publication (PDF 5.47 MB) outlined different types of attacks that organisations in 14 different sectors are subject to, and the sector-by-sector analyses highlight what businesses need to adapt in order to keep themselves and their customers safe.
+The publication (PDF 5.47 MB) outlined different types of attacks that organizations in 14 different sectors are subject to, and the sector-by-sector analyses highlight what businesses need to adapt in order to keep themselves and their customers safe

-While it is not possible to be 100 percent secure from a cyber attack, there are measures companies can take to mitigate the risks, minimise the consequences and recover more quickly should a breach occur.
+While it is not possible to be 100 percent secure from a cyber-attack, there are measures companies can take to mitigate the risks, minimize the consequences and recover more quickly should a breach occur.